Halsketten Herstellung – einzelne Prozesse & Materialkunde

 • Link chains

-The chain links are cut by machine or by hand and then soldered or mechanically joined.
-Afterwards, a surface finish such as polishing or coating is often applied.
+The chain links are machine-made or handcrafted, cut, and then soldered or mechanically connected.
+This is often followed by surface finishing such as polishing or coating.

 The pendant is usually the central design element of the necklace.

-To improve appearance and durability, many pieces of jewelry receive an additional finishing treatment:
+To improve appearance and durability, many pieces of jewelry receive additional finishing:

-These steps ensure a smooth surface and protect the material from wear and tear.
+These steps ensure a uniform surface and protect the material from wear and tear.

-• Fastener (e.g., carabiner or ring clasp) mounted
+• Clasp (e.g., carabiner or ring clasp) mounted

-This is where it's decided whether the necklace fits comfortably and is suitable for everyday use.
+This determines whether the necklace sits comfortably and is suitable for everyday wear.

-Before being sold, each necklace undergoes a quality check:
+Before sale, every necklace undergoes a quality check:

 • Stability of the connections